vsenger/quarkus-workshop/README.md

 # Java Serverless Quarkus Workshop

 Hello Java Developers!
 Today we are going to build a modern, sustainable, low-code, elegant, cloud native, multi-platform and scalable application with AWS + Java + Quarkus.

 Quarkus is a Supersonic Subatomic Java Framework with some spices of old but gold Java and Java EE API's like JPA, Dependency Injection, Hibernate and amazing quarkus extensions to create RESTFul API's (not limited to!) with low coding development and easy to deploy for containers, Lambda or even hosting yourself to remember the old times :).

 We are going to learn Quarkus by doing but if you want to learn more details about Quarkus, please visit its website: https://quarkus.io/.

 # Piggy Bank Project

-The proposal of Piggy Bank is to replace personal finances spreadsheet with a Java modern application that can be used as an architecture reference; remember Petstore from J2EE???
-Something like that but modern!
+The proposal of Piggy Bank is to replace personal finances spreadsheet with a Java modern application that can be used as an architecture reference;
+remember Petstore from J2EE???
+Something like that but with modern Java!

 The application will be able to import data from a spreadsheet, and Today we are going to create the backend with RESTFul API to manage our financial data.

 The main entity of the application is the Entry, that represents a financial transaction